Efficient Reachable Sets on Lie Groups Using Lie Algebra Monotonicity and Tangent Intervals

 \section{CONCLUSIONS}

-In this paper, we developed a framework for efficient reachable set overapproximation in a class of systems evolving on Lie groups.
-Our approach considers a locally equivalent system on the Lie algebra, evolving a tangent interval using monotone dynamics in the Lie algebra or an embedding system for small $t$, and recentering using an inclusion function for the Baker–Campbell–Hausdorff formula to remain inside the injectivity neighborhood of the exponential map.
-Ultimately, we developed Algorithm~\ref{alg:RKMK-Reach}, which implements this reachability scheme using Runge-Kutta-Munthe-Kaas integration in the Lie algebra.
+In this paper, we developed a framework for efficient reachable set overapproximation for nonlinear systems evolving on Lie groups.
+Our approach overapproximates reachable sets by evolving a tangent interval using (mixed) monotone systems theory on a locally equivalent system in the Lie algebra for small $t$, then recentering using an inclusion function for the Baker–Campbell–Hausdorff formula to remain within the injectivity neighborhood of the exponential map.
+Ultimately, we developed Algorithm~\ref{alg:RKMK-Reach}, which implements this reachability scheme using Runge-Kutta-Munthe-Kaas numerical integration in the Lie algebra.
 We demonstrated the approach on a consensus problem on a torus, as well as a satellite attitude control problem.
-In future work, we hope to extend this approach to other, more general manifolds.
+In future work, we hope to extend this approach to apply in more general settings.